anj1/ChemicalReactionNetworks.jl/README.md

  CH₄ → CO₂ + 2H₂O
 </p>

 Note that this is no longer a **physical** reaction - methane does not spontaneously produce CO₂ in the absence of oxidant.
-If you were to write down this reaction in a high school chemistry exam, you would probably fail.
 However, there is nothing stopping us from implementing this as a reaction in code, and indeed, from the code's point of view, this is just as good as any other reaction!

 Why would one do this?
-One situation where pseudo-reactions are useful is when describing situations where some of the reactants are so *abundant* and available (either by being present as well-mixed solvent, or being deliberately replenished or removed externally to maintain a constant concentration) that we simply model their concentration by a fixed value.
+One situation where pseudo-reactions are useful is when describing situations where some of the reactants are so *abundant* and available (either by being present as well-mixed solvent, or being deliberately replenished or removed externally to maintain a constant concentration) that we model their concentration by a fixed value, simplifying the network dynamics in the process.
 In these kinds of cases, the reaction rate is thus solely determined by the other, non-hidden reactants.
 Note that a pseudo-reaction does not need to have any reactants at all!
 Thus the following:

 <p style="text-align: center;">
 ⇋ H₂O